bmrb-io/nmr-star-dictionary/documentation/dictionary_update_procedure.md

      * Recently (starting in 2019) the dictionary versions have been committed to a GitHub repository
    * Eldon votes for separate file
    * Jon leans towards a separate file?
-   * Michael leans towards a separate file?
+   * Michael agrees with Jon?
    *
  * Establish a process and plans for regular dictionary releases and entry remediation
    * Release official new version every 3-6 months